 1 Two-time National Goalkeeper of the Year

 US Lacrosse National Coach of the Week (4/2/07, 3/5/08)

 Member of the N.J. chapter of US Lacrosse Hall of Fame (2004)

 Member of William & Mary Hall of Fame (2005)

 Former U.S. National Team member

-In her 15th season as head coach at the University of Pennsylvania, Karin Brower Corbett has established Penn as one of the nation's elite women's lacrosse programs.
-With seven Ivy League titles in a row and three trips to the national semifinals, Corbett's teams have established themselves as perennial NCAA powers.
+Through 15 seasons as head coach at the University of Pennsylvania, Karin Brower Corbett has established Penn as one of the nation's elite women's lacrosse programs.
+With eight Ivy League titles in a row and three trips to the national semifinals, Corbett's teams have established themselves as perennial NCAA powers.
 The pinnacle of the recent run was the 2008 season where the Quakers were NCAA Finalists and spent a number of weeks ranked No. 1 in the country after defeating Northwestern in the regular season.

 In 2013, Corbett guided her team to a seventh consecutive Ivy League championship with her fifth undefeated Ivy League slate since 2007.
 The seven consecutive conference championships is the current longest streak of regular season championships in NCAA Division I and are the most ever by any Penn women's program.
 Success in clutch situations was the hallmark of Corbett's Quakers in 2013, the Red and Blue setting a program record with a 4-0 mark in overtime games.
 Three Penn players were named unanimous first-team All-Ivy, including Shannon Mangini who earned the first-ever Ivy League Midifelder of the Year award.